Get All the Dirt

 Cannas prefer moist but not soggy soil.
 Average garden soil or a commercial potting mix will work well.
 Adding a slow release fertilizer when you plant and/or a rose or tomato fertilizer midseason provides nutrients to support the substantial growth cannas produce each season.
 For beds, mulching after the rhizomes have sprouted helps keep the soil cooler and reduces watering needs.

-Plant outdoors when frost danger has past and your soil is about 60 degrees.
+Plant outdoors when frost danger has past and your soil is about 60 degrees, which occurs when days and nights are warm.
 Canna lilies are tropical plants and really don’t appreciate cold soil or cold nighttime temperatures.
 A good rule of thumb is to plant your cannas outdoors when temperatures are suitable for tomatoes.

 Plant cannas 12 – 18” apart in beds and borders.
 In containers, you can plant more closely with partners.
 Keep in mind that a small amount of soil supporting a number of plants in a mixed container will require supplemental nutrients.